In today's economy, where the cost of living continues to rise and unemployment is high, it's important to learn how to save and manage your money.

 A budget is a plan to make your money work harder and prevent you from overspending.

 To see an example of a fully balanced budget, read our financial literacy booklet (page 7).

 3. Managing your accounts

 There are many different types of accounts, each with its advantages and disadvantages.
-To manage them correctly, it’s important to understand how each one works.
+It’s important to understand how each one works to manage them correctly.